HirutAssefa/Manual-testing-project1/Readme.md

 ## Test Scenario

-**Test Scenario: Validate Registration Form Inputs**
+**Test Scenario: Validate registration form inputs**

 **Objective:** Validate the input fields of the registration form.

-**Test Scenario Document:**

-- Detailed test scenarios for the registration form can be found in the [Test Scenario](/testscenario.pdf) document.
+- Detailed test scenarios for the registration form can be found in the [Test Scenario](/Documenty/TestScenario-RegistrationForm(en).pdf) document.

 ## Test Cases

-Detailed test cases for the above scenarios can be found in the [Test Cases](/testcases.md) document.
+Detailed test cases for the above scenarios can be found in the [Test Cases](/Documenty/testCases-RegistrationForm(en).pdf) document.

 ## Traceability Matrix

 The traceability matrix maps test scenarios to test cases to ensure comprehensive test coverage.
-The matrix can be found in the [Traceability Matrix](./traceability-matrix.md) document.
+The matrix can be found in the [Traceability Matrix](/Documenty/RegistrationForm-RTM(en).pdf) document.

 ## Bug reports